Body dysmorphic disorder is less about appearance than anxiety about it.

 Some people who have lost weight have trouble embracing their new, slimmer shapes.
 They may still perceive themselves as very heavy, even when the reflection in the mirror reveals a much smaller person.

 This phenomenon is sometimes called “phantom fat” or “phantom fat syndrome.”
-The medical term is body dysmorphic disorder, said Giovanni M. Billings, Psy.D., a psychologist who works with surgical weight loss patients.
+The medical term is body dysmorphic disorder.
 The disorder can involve other aspects of a person’s self image, not just weight.

 Image vs. reality